PetrKryslUCSD/FinEtoolsVibInFluids.jl/docs/src/index.md

 # FinEtoolsVibInFluids Documentation

-## Tutorials

-The [tutorials](tutorials/tutorials.md) are provided in the form of Julia scripts and Markdown files.

 ## Manual

 The description of the types and the functions, organized by module and/or other logical principle.